-Step 2: Review your credit report
+Step 1: Review your credit reports

 Review the credit inquiries on your report.

+When you apply for credit, it’s called an inquiry.
 Make sure you recognize all inquiries being reported and that they are legitimate.
-Legitimate inquiries will be from the creditors listed in the bankruptcy and any collection agency that purchased the account from the original creditor.
-Any other inquiry that you did not authorize and that is not from one of your original creditors should be removed.
+Legitimate inquiries will be from the creditors listed in the bankruptcy and any other place where you applied for credit.
+Any other inquiry that you did not authorize should be removed.

-Step 3: Update personal information
+Step 2: Update personal information

-Updating your basic information is important in reestablishing your credit report.
-Creditors want to see that you have been in one place for a long period of time.
+Updating your basic information is important in re-establishing your credit.
+Creditors want to see that you have lived in one place for a long period of time.
 Rental stability is also important.
 Make sure that your residential history is current and accurate.
 If there are errors, request that the bureaus fix them immediately.

-Step 4: Accounts showing “discharged in bankruptcy”
+Step 3: Go over accounts showing “included in bankruptcy”

-Generally an account will be listed on your credit report for seven years from the date of the last activity.
-The last activity is the last date of payment or last date of purchase.
-Once the time period has passed, you can notify the creditors to have the account removed.
-Understand the last dates of activity on your accounts so you can have them removed as soon as they are eligible.
+Generally, an account can be listed on your credit report for seven years from the date of the last activity.
+The last activity is the last date of payment or the last date of purchase.
+Once this time period has passed, you can notify the creditors to request that they remove the account(s).
+Understand what the last dates of activity were on your accounts so you can have them removed as soon as possible.

-Step 6: Verify any new collection activity is accurate
+Step 5: Verify any new collection activity is accurate

-Usually, the collection agency opens a new collection account on your credit report for an account even though the debt was eliminated through the bankruptcy.
-Make certain that the dates listed on that new collection account reflects the dates listed on the original debt owed and not the date the new collection account was posted.
+Usually, the collection agency opens a new collection account on your credit report for the account even though the debt was eliminated through the bankruptcy.
+Make certain that the dates listed on that new collection account reflect the dates listed on the original debt owed and not the date the new collection account was posted.